iptv-org/epg/README.md

 ## Usage

-To start the download of the guide, select one of the [supported sites](SITES.md) and paste its name into the command below:
+To start the download of the guide, select one of the supported sites from [SITES.md](SITES.md) file and paste its name into the command below:

 ```sh
 npm run grab --- --site=example.com
 ```

-And once the download is complete, the guide will be saved to the `guide.xml` file.
+Then run it and wait for the guide to finish downloading.
+When finished, a new `guide.xml` file will appear in the current directory.

+## Configuration

+To customize `grab` behavior, you can add a few more options at the end of the command:

 ```sh
 Usage: npm run grab --- [options]